puregame/CAN-Insight/README.md

 To be implemented, this is supported by the device and software but needs to be thought out and implemented.
 See the roadmap section for more details.

 ## Status LEDs
-The CAN Insight device contains 3 status leds.
+The CAN Insight device contains 2 status leds.

 1. Green LED indicates power is on the unit.
-2. Orange LED on the daughter board flashes at 5hz to indicate program is running.
-3. RGB LED indicates program status.
+2. RGB LED indicates program status.

 #### RGB Status
 Orange: System is booting up.